On the optimal estimation of probability measures in weak and strong topologies

-While the choice of $\Cal{F}_H$ is abstract, there are significant computational advantages associated with this choice (over say $\Cal{F}_{BL}$), which we discuss in Section~\ref{Sec:adaptive}, where we show that for certain $\Cal{K}$, it is very easy to compute $\Vert \bb{P}_n\ast K_h-\bb{P}_n\Vert_{\Cal{F}_H}$ compared to $\Vert \bb{P}_n\ast K_h-\bb{P}_n\Vert_{\Cal{F}_{BL}}$ as in the former case, the problem reduces to a maximization problem over $\bb{R}$ in contrast to an infinite dimensional optimization problem in $\Cal{F}_{BL}$.
-The need to compute $\Vert \bb{P}_n\ast K_h-\bb{P}_n\Vert_{\Cal{F}}$ occurs while constructing adaptive estimators that estimate $\bb{P}$ efficiently in $\Cal{F}$ and at the same time estimates the density of $\bb{P}$ (if it exists, but without a priori assuming its existence) at the best possible convergence rate in some relevant loss over prescribed class of densities---e.g., sup-norm loss over the H\"{o}lder balls and $L^1$-loss over Sobolev balls.
-The construction of these adaptive estimators involves applying Lepski's method \cite{Lepski-97} to kernel density estimators that are within a $\Vert \cdot\Vert_\Cal{F}$-ball of size smaller than $n^{-1/2}$ around $\bb{P}_n$, which in turn involves computing $\Vert \bb{P}_n\ast K_h-\bb{P}_n\Vert_{\Cal{F}}$ (see \cite[Theorem 1]{Gine-08b}, \cite[Theorem 2]{Gine-09a} and \cite[Theorem 3]{Gine-10}).
-Along the lines of \cite[Theorem 1]{Gine-08b}, in Section~\ref{Sec:adaptive}, we also discuss the optimal adaptive estimation of $\bb{P}$ in weak and strong topologies.
+While the choice of $\Cal{F}_H$ is abstract, there are significant computational advantages associated with this choice (over say $\Cal{F}_{\mathrm{BL}}$), which we discuss in Section~\ref{Sec:adaptive}, where we show that for certain~$\Cal{K}$, it is very easy to compute $\Vert\bb{P}_n\ast K_h-\bb{P}_n\Vert_{\Cal{F}_H}$ compared to $\Vert \bb{P}_n\ast K_h-\bb{P}_n\Vert_{\Cal{F}_{\mathrm{BL}}}$ as in the former case, the problem reduces to a maximization problem over $\bb{R}$ in contrast to an infinite dimensional optimization problem in $\Cal{F}_{\mathrm{BL}}$.
+The need to compute $\Vert \bb{P}_n\ast K_h-\bb{P}_n\Vert_{\Cal{F}}$ occurs while constructing adaptive estimators that estimate $\bb{P}$ efficiently in $\Cal{F}$ and at the same time estimates the density of $\bb{P}$ (if it exists, but without a priori assuming its existence) at the best possible convergence rate in some relevant loss over prescribed class of densities, for example, sup-norm loss over the H\"{o}lder balls and $L^1$-loss over Sobolev balls.
+The construction of these adaptive estimators involves applying Lepski's method (Lepski, Mammen and Spokoiny \cite{Lepski-97}) to kernel density estimators that are within a $\Vert \cdot\Vert_\Cal{F}$-ball of size smaller than $n^{-1/2}$ around $\bb{P}_n$, which in turn involves computing $\Vert\bb{P}_n\ast K_h-\bb{P}_n\Vert_{\Cal{F}}$ (see Gin{\'{e}} and Nickl \cite{Gine-08b}, Theorem~1, \cite{Gine-09a}, Theorem~2 and \cite{Gine-10}, Theorem~3).
+Along the lines of Gin{\'{e}} and Nickl \cite{Gine-08b}, Theorem~1, in Section~\ref{Sec:adaptive}, we also discuss the optimal adaptive estimation of $\bb{P}$ in weak and strong topologies.

-Various notations and definitions that are used throughout the paper are collected in Section~\ref{Sec:notation}.
-The missing proofs of the results are provided in Section~\ref{Sec:proofs} and supplementary results are collected in an appendix.
+Various notation and definitions that are used throughout the paper are collected in Section~\ref{Sec:notation}.
+The missing proofs of the results are provided in Section~\ref{Sec:proofs} and supplementary results are collected in the \hyperref[app]{Appendix}.

-\section{Definitions and Notation}
+\section{Definitions and notation}